 |MON88017 + MON89034 + DAS59122-7 + TC1507||SmartStax||Cry1A.105, Cry2A6* + Cry1F* + Cry3Bb1** + Cry34Ab1, Cry35Ab1**|

 |5307 + Bt11 + MIR604 + TC1507||Agrisure Duracade 5122||Cry3A-Cry1Ab*,** + Cry1Ab* + modified Cry3Aa** + Cry1F*|

 |5307 + Bt11 + MIR604 + TC1507 + MIR162||Agrisure Duracade 5222||Cry3A-Cry1Ab*,** + Cry1Ab* + modified Cry3Aa** + Cry1F* + VIP3Aa20*|

 ***Some may include herbicide tolerance traits, as well.

 Q: Does each hybrid contain just one event?

 A: This is true for some hybrids.
-However, the trend is towards having at least three events (corn borer, rootworm, herbicide tolerance) in each hybrid.
+However, the trend is towards having two events each for corn borer, rootworm, and herbicide tolerance in a single hybrid.

 Q: Will all Bt corn hybrids give the same level of control?